 Josie comes up with a plan to get back at creepy college guys.
 She gets them to the Fear Street cemetery, and has her classmates dress up as ghosts to scare them.
 The ghosts work well.
 Instead of getting turned on, the way girls do when they’re scared, the guys run away screaming.

-The best ghost is Dana Palmer.
+The best ghost is Dierdre Palmer.
 She looks really dead, and no one knows how she appeared to float, or walk through a gravestone.

 Dana didn’t stick around for the after-party later, though.
 Josie called her to thank her, but a tearful Dana told her she had never showed.
 She had just gotten word of her sister’s death that night …

 Oooh, okay that last part was a little creepy.
 I can’t believe R.L. killed Dierdre, she seemed nice other than the cheating with her twin’s boyfriend thing.
 I liked the ‘mystery of the desert’ thing going on here.
 I would give this full marks, if it weren’t for Josie’s whining.
 84 striped coyotes out of 91.